-Is it possible that youth expressions exist that youths themselves don't use themselves?
-'Smombie', the Youth Word of the Year 2015, proves that that is indeed the case, claims JugendCampus-Reporter Bastian Thele from Bochum.
+Is it possible that youth expressions exist that young people themselves don't use?
+'Smombie', the 2015 Youth Word of the Year , proves that that is indeed the case, says JugendCampus-Reporter Bastian Thele from Bochum.

-The word ‘Smombie’, composed from ‘Smartphone’ and ‘Zombie’, can be used to describe a person who is so engrossed in their smartphone, that they don't pay much attention to the world around them.
+The word ‘Smombie’, composed from ‘Smartphone’ and ‘Zombie’, can be used to describe an individual who is so distracted by their smartphone, that they are incapable of fully engaging with the world around them.

 The rules are quite simple.
 Each year, young people are asked to submit online and discuss their favourite terms from the youth language lexicon.
-By mid-year, only thirty words remain and everyone must vote for their favourite.
+By mid-year, the selection has been narrowed down to thirty words, and everyone must vote for their favourite.
 The ten most popular words go through to the next round and are presented to the Jury mid- November.
-After much discussion, the Jury finally choose the winning word.
-The procedure can't be faulted.
+After much discussion, the Jury finally chooses the winning word.
+The method can't be faulted.
 Nonetheless, it appears that this year's winning word has been given a little boost.

 Has there been cheating?

-The truth is that, ‘merkeln’ had been the clear favourite among young people, with 36% of the votes.
-The word satirized Angela Merkel’s tendency to take time to reach a decision and take action.
-Other terms, such as ‘rumoxidieren’ and ‘earthporn’ were also placed near the top of the rankings.
+The truth is that ‘merkeln’ had been the clear favourite among young people, garnering 36% of the votes.
+The word satirises Angela Merkel’s tendency to take her time before reaching a decision and taking action.
+Other terms, such as ‘rumoxidieren’ and ‘earthporn’ were also near the top of the rankings.

 What do the twenty-strong jury, consisting of youths, linguists, teachers and media representatives make of this?
 Using online voting, they chose ‘Smombie’ as the Youth Word of the year, despite the fact that it was ranked poorly, with only 5% of the votes ’ says Bastian Thele.